Catholic Church in Ireland

 Christianity has existed in Ireland since the 5th century and arrived from Roman Britain (most famously associated with Saint Patrick), forming what is today known as Gaelic Christianity.
 It gradually gained ground and replaced the old pagan traditions.
-The Catholic Church in Ireland cites its origin to this period and considers Palladius as the first bishop sent to the Gaels by Pope Celestine I. However, during the 12th century a stricter uniformity in the Western Church was enforced, with the diocesan structure introduced with the Synod of Ráth Breasail in 1111 and culminating with the Gregorian Reform which coincided with the Norman invasion of Ireland.
+The Catholic Church in Ireland cites its origin to this period and considers Palladius as the first bishop sent to the Gaels by Pope Celestine I. However, during the 12th century a stricter uniformity in the Western Church was enforced, with the diocesan structure introduced with the Synod of Ráth Breasail in 1111 and culminating with the Gregorian Reform which coincided with the Anglo-Norman invasion of Ireland.

 After the Tudor conquest of Ireland, the English Crown attempted to import the Protestant Reformation into Ireland.
 The Catholic Church was outlawed and adherents endured oppression and severe legal penalties for refusing to conform to the religion established by law — the Church of Ireland.
 By the 16th century, Irish national identity coalesced around Irish Catholicism.
 For several centuries, the Irish Catholic majority were suppressed.
 In the 19th century, the church and the British Empire came to a rapprochement.
-Funding for Maynooth College was agreed as was Catholic Emancipation to ward off revolutionary republicanism.
+Funding for Maynooth College was agreed as was Catholic emancipation to ward off revolutionary republicanism.
 Following the Easter Rising of 1916 and the creation of the Irish Free State, the church gained significant social and political influence.
 During the late 20th century, a number of sexual abuse scandals involving clerics emerged.

 History

 Gaels and early Christianity

 During classical antiquity, the Roman Empire conquered most of Western Europe but never reached Ireland.
-So when the Edict of Milan in 313 AD allowed tolerance for the Mediterranean-originated religion of Christianity and then the Edict of Thessalonica in 380 AD enforced it as the state religion of the Empire; covering much of Europe (including within the British Isles itself, Roman Britain); the indigenous Indo-European pagan traditions of the Gaels in Ireland remained normative.
-Aside from this independence, Gaelic Ireland was a highly decentralised tribal society, so mass conversion to a new system would prove a drawn out process even as the Christian religion began to gradually move into the island.
+So when the Edict of Milan in 313 AD allowed tolerance for the Palestinian-originated religion of Christianity and then the Edict of Thessalonica in 380 AD enforced it as the state religion of the Empire (which comprised much of Europe - including within the British Isles itself, Roman Britain), the indigenous Indo-European pagan traditions of the Gaels in Ireland remained normative.
+Aside from this independence, Gaelic Ireland was a highly decentralised tribal society, so mass conversion to a new system would prove a drawn-out process when the Christian religion began to gradually move into the island.